Where to Stay: Hanbury Manor Marriott Hotel And Country Club

-Hanbury Manor is a fantastic golf course that was first laid down as a 9-hole golf course by the great Harry Vardon in the early 1900’s next to the Jacobean-style manor house owned by the Hanbury family.
-In 1991 Jack Nicklaus’s eldest Son Jack Nicklaus II was tasked with the remodel of the original 9-holes and the design of a further nine completing a fantastic championship layout that was the host to the English Open from 1997 – 1999.
+Hanbury Manor Golf Resort is a fantastic golf course that was first laid down as a 9-hole golf course by the great Harry Vardon.
+This was in the early 1900’s next to the Jacobean-style manor house owned by the Hanbury family.
+In 1991 Jack Nicklaus’s eldest Son Jack Nicklaus II was tasked with the remodel of the original 9-holes and the design of a further nine.
+Thus completing a fantastic championship layout that was the host to the English Open from 1997 – 1999.

 The course today is still hosting the European Seniors Masters and is kept in immaculate condition year-round.

-Jack Jnr has completed an expert job in the design at Hanbury Manor and created an exciting golf course that is of Championship standard and measures a healthy 6,600 from the medal tees.
+Jack Jnr has completed an expert job in the design at Hanbury Manor golf course and created an exciting golf course of Championship standard and measures a healthy 6,600 from the medal tees.

-Hanbury Manor is a superb venue for a Sunday driver or one night, 2 round short golf break.
-Located in the Hertfordshire countryside a mere hours travel from London makes Hanbury Manor a very popular venue for your next golf break.
+Ultimately Hanbury Manor is a superb venue for a Sunday driver or one night, 2 round short golf break.
+Located in the Hertfordshire countryside, London’s mere hour’s travel makes Hanbury Manor a trendy venue for your next golf break.